maxliving/jkl-website/index.md

 {% include contact_list.html %}
 <hr style="height:1px; visibility:hidden; margin:8px;" />

-I am currently a data scientist at [Freebird](http://getfreebird.com), where I build models of flight delays and disruptions for the purpose of risk pricing.
+I am currently a data scientist at [Freebird](http://getfreebird.com), where I model flight cancellations, delays, and last-minute prices.
 Before that I was a data scientist at [Knewton](http://knewton.com), where I worked on proficiency models and recommendation systems for adaptive learning.
-My background is originally in econoimcs -- I wrote my undergrad thesis about the effects of teacher unionization on school district spending and performance, and then worked at the New York Fed, where I continued primarily researching education economics.
+My background is originally in economics -- I wrote my undergrad thesis about the effects of teacher unionization on school district spending and performance, and then worked at the New York Fed, where I primarily focused on education research.

 ---